Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 ![3T DHSM overview dark drawio](https://user-images.githubusercontent.com/4605611/144741651-ff9f0bb0-91cb-4b76-8f0e-097395303723.png#gh-dark-mode-only)

-- Research on other human brain decryption capabilities (like Visual Cryptography, Audio Cryptography, etc...): the long term goal is to increase our capabilities to differentiate bots with IA capabilities from real humans[ Review of the use of human senses and capabilities in cryptography](https://www.sciencedirect.com/science/article/pii/S1574013720304408)
+- Research on other human brain decryption capabilities (like Visual Cryptography, Audio Cryptography, etc...): the long term goal is to increase our capabilities to differentiate bots with IA capabilities from real humans ([ Review of the use of human senses and capabilities in cryptography](https://www.sciencedirect.com/science/article/pii/S1574013720304408))

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** Web3 Foundation Website  & Announcement by another team

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
-- Whether there are any other teams who have already contributed (financially) to the project.
-- Previous grants you may have applied for.
+- We have just started a conversation with a team working in stealth mode on a massive blockchain project for Media industry